Virginia Tech: Post–World War II

 In 1953, under the leadership of President Walter Stephenson Newman, VPI became the first historically white, four-year public institution among the 11 states in the former Confederacy to admit a black undergraduate.
 Three more black students were admitted in 1954.
 At the time Virginia still enforced Jim Crow laws and largely practiced racial segregation in public and private education, churches, neighborhoods, restaurants, and movie theaters and these first black students at VPI were not allowed to live in residence halls or eat in the dining halls on campus.
 Instead, they boarded with African American families in Blacksburg.
 In 1958, Charlie L. Yates made history as the first African American to graduate from VPI.
 Yates earned a bachelor's degree in mechanical engineering, with honors, and was hailed as the first African American "to be graduated from any major Southern engineering institute," according to news reports at the time.

 VPI President T. Marshall Hahn, whose tenure ran from 1962 to 1974, was responsible for many of the programs and policies that transformed VPI from a small, historically white, predominately male, military institute with a primary focus on undergraduate teaching into a major co-educational research university.
 The student body that had been approximately 5,682 in 1962 increased by roughly 1,000 students each year, new dormitories and academic buildings were constructed, faculty members were added – in 1966, for instance, more than 100 new professors joined the faculty – and research budgets were increased.
 During Hahn's tenure, not only did the university graduate its first Rhodes Scholar, W.W.
 Lewis, Class of 1963, the requirement for male students to participate in the Corps of Cadets for two years was dropped in 1964.
 Beginning in the fall of 1973, women could participate in the Corps, making Virginia Tech among the nation's first senior military colleges to integrate women.

-In 1970, the state legislature allowed VPI university status and gave it the present legal name, Virginia Polytechnic Institute and State University.
-In the early 1990s, university administration authorized the official use of Virginia Tech as equivalent to the full legal name, officially adopting a nickname dating to the 1910s.
-"Virginia Tech" has been used as the first-reference name for the school's athletic teams since the 1970s.
+In 1970, the state legislature granted VPI university status under its present legal name, Virginia Polytechnic Institute and State University.
+In the early 1990s, university administration authorized the official use of "Virginia Tech" as equivalent to the full legal name.
+In so doing, it officially adopted a nickname dating to the 1910s and which had been accepted as first reference for the school's athletic teams since the 1970s.
 However, diplomas and transcripts still spell out the formal name.
 Similarly, the abbreviation "VT" is far more common today than either VPI or VPI&SU.

+Since the 1990s, the school has preferred the use of "Virginia Tech" in all but the most formal circumstances.